AntogamerYT/cloudflare-update-ip/README.md

 ## Compiling and running
-Download the source code, then open CMD or Bash on the source code's folder, then run
+Download the source code, then open your preferred terminal on the source code's folder, then run
 ```bash
 npm install
 ```